alinnman/kasiski/README.md

     where parameters are

-    -ct   'clear text'  ## Encrypt a text string.
+    -enc   'clear text'  ## Encrypt a text string.
 The key has length 4 and is randomized.
-You will not see the key.

-    -cit  'cipher text' ## Crack a decrypted text string.
+    -crack 'cipher text' ## Crack a decrypted text string.
 TIP: Use an encryption retrieved from "python kasiski.py -ct <cleartext>"

     -test 'clear text'  ## Run a prolonged test sequence (100 iterations with randomly generated keys) to see if cracking is feasible.

+    -if <input file name> ## Use this to read input from disk

+    -of <output file name> ## Use this to write output to disk

     -h ## For help message.